Alexandra LiebenDeputy Director

 Campus Mail Code: 148703

-Alexandra Lieben is the Deputy Director of the Ronald W. Burkle Center for International Relations and Lecturer in the Undergraduate Program in Public Affairs at the UCLA Luskin School of Public Affairs.
+Alexandra Lieben is the Deputy Director of the Ronald W. Burkle Center for International Relations and Lecturer at the UCLA Luskin School of Public Affairs.
 A certified mediator, she teaches constructive communication, alternative dispute resolution, public dialogue, cultural competency, international conflict resolution, and community and economic development to undergraduate and graduate students at UCLA.
-In addition to her role at the Burkle Center, Alexandra Lieben has also served as a faculty advisor on social impact projects for UCLA Anderson’s Applied Management Research Program.
+In addition to her role at the Burkle Center, Alexandra Lieben has also served as a faculty advisor on social impact projects for the UCLA Anderson School’s Applied Management Research Program and is an affiliated faculty member of the Promise Institute for Human Rights at the UCLA School of Law.
+Alexandra Lieben is also a member of the advisory board of the Thomas Mann House, a German government democracy initiative in Los Angeles.

-For the past eight years, she has taught seminars in crisis prevention, crisis de-escalation, constructive communication, multi-stakeholder conflict resolution, community development, and cultural competency for executives and managers of public safety and public sector agencies, from law enforcement to fire, EMS, public health, as well as non-profits, local, state, and federal agencies.
+For the past nine years, she has held seminars in crisis prevention, crisis de-escalation, constructive communication, multi-stakeholder conflict resolution, leadership, organizational and community development, as well as cultural competency for executives and managers of public safety and public sector agencies, from law enforcement to the fire department, EMS, public health, district attorneys, as well as non-profits, local, state, and federal agencies.

 Alexandra Lieben holds a M.A. in Public Policy with specializations in conflict resolution, international- and labor policy from UCLA and graduated summa cum laude from UCLA with a B.A. in Sociology.